spencertipping/wumber/frontier.md

   + Support for text/labels?
   + Diagrams/lines/graphs/etc?
     + This is more like sketching than modeling per se
-+ Object model
-  + Parts as objects, not just implicit fns (this way we get constraints)
 + Parts
   + Iso-libraries for screws, beams, etc
   + Bearings